 8. Powell Lake

-Powell Lake is absolutely huge but we recommend checking out a small part of it by going to Haywire Bay Regional Park.
+Powell Lake is absolutely huge but we recommend checking out a small part of it by visiting Haywire Bay Regional Park.
 From here spend a few hours exploring the picturesque Powell Lake, or even better, stay at the campground that sits right on the edge of the lake.

-This is a huge campground so there are first come first serve sites available year-round.
-There is a really nice day-use area in the middle of the campground that has a sandy beach to soak up some sun and a roped-off swimming area which is perfect for families.
+This is a huge campground with first come first serve sites available year-round.
+There is a really nice day-use area in the middle of the campground that has a sandy beach to soak up some sun and a roped-off swimming area perfect for families.

 If you have a kayak, canoe or SUP you can take to the water and explore slightly further afield.
 On a warm summer’s day, there are few better things to do than spend the day by the lake.
 Even if you get a bit of rain there is a shelter with a fire pit where you can escape and warm up.
 We were surprised by how quiet it was out here and it seems to be one of the Powell River secret spots or hidden gems based on how few people were here.